 The Diamond Tetra Moenkhausia pittieri is considered the beauty of its genus.
 It is also one of the flashiest of all the tetra species.
-With green and gold, or orange iridescents on its attractive silvery violet scales, it has a marvelous sparkling appearance.
-You must be patient to fully see this effect however, as this fish doesn't get all of its coloring until it is an adult.
-It is also known as Pittier's Tetra and Diamond Characin.
+With green and gold or orange iridescents on its attractive, silvery-violet scales, this fish has a marvelous, sparkling appearance.
+You must be patient to fully appreciate this fish's beauty, however, as the colors do not fully develop until it reaches adulthood.
+The Diamond Tetra is also known as Pittier's Tetra and Diamond Characin.

-This tetra is a very hardy and long lived fish once its in an aquarium to its liking.
-Large well planted tanks are best.
-It doesn't do well in a tank with hard water.
-Rather it likes soft peat filtered water with subdued lighting.
-Use a dark gravel substrate with some floating plants above and you'll have a most satisfactory enviroment for this fish.
+This tetra is a very hardy and long-lived fish if kept in an aquarium to its liking.
+Large, well-planted tanks are best.
+It does not do well with hard water and prefers soft, peat-filtered water with subdued lighting.
+Use a dark gravel substrate with some floating plants above, and you'll have a most satisfactory enviroment for this fish.

-This is a good community fish that is very peaceful, but it is also very active.
-Being on the go all day this fish gets hungry.
-The Diamond Tetra must be kept well fed or it may resort to munching on the aquarium plants.
-It is a good eater and as long as it is doesn't get hungry it will leave the plant decor alone.
+The Diamond Tetra is a good community fish that is very peaceful but also very active.
+Being on the go all day, this fish gets hungry.
+The Diamond Tetra must be kept well fed, or it may resort to munching on aquarium plants.
+It is a good eater, though, and as long as it is doesn't get hungry, it will leave the plant decor alone.
 Like most tetras, it will appreciate a school of 5 or more of its own kind.

 The most beautiful fish of its genus (Moenkhausia) due to the opalescent shine of its scales, the Diamond Tetra sparkles like a diamond!